Martin-Pitt/css-unstyle/README.md

 - give you peace of mind

+## Contributing

+If you feel something is off, feel free to fire an issue.

+Pull Requests are welcome.
+However if I can't pull it (e.g. doesn't match goals), I encourage you to have your own fork :)

 ## This sounds great but what are the gotchas?

 It is not all-encompassing, I had to skip `input` and other form unstyling as there are harsh browser limitations with CSS on those, which would otherwise make unstyle.css too opinionated by itself.